-To help you, we have created two auxilliary Perl scripts in the above directory.
-The first, called geolocation-country-prefixes, converts the IP ranges from the provided Comma-Seperated-Values (CSV) formatted geolocation database into a list of CIDR prefixes for a particular country.
-The geolocation database we're using comes from IP-to-Country.com.
+To help you, we have created two auxiliary Perl scripts in the above directory.
+The first, called geolocation-country-prefixes, converts the IP ranges from the provided Comma-Separated-Values (CSV) formatted geolocation database into a list of CIDR prefixes for a particular country.
+The geolocation database we're using comes from IP-to-Country.com [http://ip-to-country.webhosting.info/].
 You will only need to use this script once in order to provide the reference data which we shall use over and over again.
 You need to use the script as below to create domestics.txt from ip-to-country.csv.